AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Application of polynomial chaos expansion for uncertainty quantification

-Polynomial chaos expansion (PCE) is a UQ technique that has already displayed potential for stochastic simulations.
-Mean, variance, higher-order moments, and probability density functions can be used to characterize variables, and the output solution \cite{Kumar2016, Kumar2020a}.
-It is worth addressing that the fundamental approach for multi-dimensional polynomials (Section \ref{sec:mult_pols}), regression method to estimate PC coefficients (Section \ref{sec:regression}), and global sensitivity analysis (Section \ref{GSA}) have also been provided in our previous study \cite{kobayashi2022uncertainty}.
+The technique of Polynomial Chaos Expansion (PCE) is an established method for uncertainty quantification (UQ) that has proven effective for stochastic simulations, as highlighted in various studies \cite{daroczy2016analysis,tang2020uncertainty}.
+PCE allows for the characterization of variables and the solution output through mean, variance, higher-order moments, and probability density functions \cite{Kumar2016, Kumar2020a}.
+It is important to note that our previous work \cite{kobayashi2023uncertainty} has already laid out the foundational methodology for constructing multi-dimensional polynomials (Section \ref{sec:mult_pols}), as well as the regression technique for estimating Polynomial Chaos coefficients (Section \ref{sec:regression}).

-Orthogonal polynomials are polynomial classes that are orthogonal to one another in terms of a weight function.
-Popular orthogonal polynomials utilized in PC-based stochastic applications include Hermite polynomials, Laguerre polynomials, Jacobi polynomials, and Legendre polynomials.
-Orthogonality means:
+Orthogonal polynomials constitute a class of polynomials demonstrating orthogonality with respect to a specific weight function.
+For applications in the stochastic domain on computational platforms, Hermite, Laguerre, Jacobi, and Legendre polynomials find frequent use.
+Orthogonality, in this context, is formally defined as:

-where $W_{\xi}(\xi)$ is the probability distribution (or weighting function) of the random variable $\xi$, $\delta_{ij}$ is the Kronecker delta, $\psi_{i}(\xi)$ are basis functions, and $\left< \psi_{i}\psi_{j} \right>$ represents the inner product.
+In this definition, $W_{\xi}(\xi)$ signifies the probability distribution function (or alternatively, the weighting function) associated with the random variable $\xi$, $\delta_{ij}$ denotes the Kronecker delta, $\psi_{i}(\xi)$ represent the polynomial basis functions, and $\left< \psi_{i}\psi_{j} \right>$ stands for the inner product.
+This formal presentation of orthogonality underscores the fundamental property that when the product of distinct orthogonal polynomials is integrated over a predefined interval (with the weight function incorporated), the result is zero.
+This characteristic makes orthogonal polynomials exceptionally valuable for a range of numerical and analytical tasks within probability theory, computational simulations, and differential equation modeling.
 Jacobi polynomials are implemented as default basis functions.
 The Jacobi polynomials are defined by Rodrigues' formula:

 with the constraints of $\alpha,\beta > -1$.
 Also, the orthogonality can be produced by:

 with the beta density $w(z)=(1-z)^{\alpha}(1+z)^{\beta}$ on $[-1,1]$.
 By setting the parameters $\alpha=\beta=0$ in this study, the Jacobi polynomials are modified to Legendre polynomials as follows: